Self-Supervised Learning for Recommender Systems: A Survey: Predictive Methods

 \subsection{Pros and Cons}

-Compared with the contrastive methods and generative methods which mostly rely on static augmentation operators, the predictive methods acquire samples and pseudo-labels in more dynamic and flexible ways.
-Particularly, the samples are predicted based on evolving model parameters, which directly refine the self-supervision signals and align them with the optimization objective, probably leading to better recommendation performance.
-However, we also should \textbf{be cautious about using the pre-augmented labels}.
-Most existing methods collect the pseudo-labels based on heuristics, without assessing how relevant these labels and predictive tasks are to recommendation.
-Considering that the user-item interactions and the associated attributes/relations generate with rationales (e.g., social dynamics), it is necessary to incorporate expert knowledge as a prior into the collection of pseudo-labels, which increases the expense of developing predictive SSR approaches.
+Compared to contrastive and generative methods that mainly rely on static augmentation operators, predictive methods acquire samples and pseudo-labels in more dynamic and flexible ways.
+Samples are predicted based on evolving model parameters, which refines self-supervision signals and aligns them with the optimization objective, likely improving recommendation performance.
+However, caution is needed when using pre-augmented labels.
+Most current methods \textbf{obtain pseudo-labels using heuristics, without assessing their relevance to recommendation tasks}.
+User-item interactions and associated attributes/relations generate with rationales, so expert knowledge should be incorporated into pseudo-label collection, which increases the expense of developing predictive SSR.